Membership and benefits

 Your membership runs for 12 months for 12 months to the end of the month you joined the following year.

-All memberships purchased are for 12 months and will expire at the end of the month you joined the following year.
+All memberships purchased are for 12 months starting from when you purchased it, including the remainder of the current month for free.

 Renewing my membership

-Yes, you will receive communication from Bicycle NSW prior to your membership renewal.
+Yes, you will receive email communication from Bicycle NSW to advise if your card is about to expire, or it is time for your membership renewal.

 Rides / Local information